Outside In (organization): History

-A second clinic location focused on families in need opened in the Rockwood neighborhood in Gresham in September 2020.
+By 2023, the street on which the organization is located on has become the point of encampment congregation by homeless youth who rely on Outside In services.

+In 2024, the organization laid off employees twice.

 Services

-Outside In is a Federally Qualified Health Center (FQHC) and a licensed mental health agency.
-Outside In operates a needle exchange for drug addicts.
+Outside In is a Federally Qualified Health Center (FQHC) and a licensed mental health agency, and also operates a needle exchange.
 The syringe exchange, implemented in 1989, was the first one to be developed and the third to go into operation in the country.
 The needle exchange program has been operating a fentanyl testing service on street drugs for about two years where subjects bring samples of their illegal drugs or drug residues from paraphernalia as told to Oregon Public Broadcasting.
 The article said drug possession remains strictly illegal.
-In 2013–2014, the organization self reported it served 966 youth with mental health care, drug and alcohol treatment, employment, education, job training, and housing.
-Outside In's medical clinic was the medical home for 5,384 people in 2014.
-The same year, the group's syringe exchange served 4,322 people.
+They have also been handing out other supplies like glass pipes, tin foil and naloxone at its downtown Portland location.
+In 2023, the organization self reported it served 969 youth with mental health care, drug and alcohol treatment, employment, education, job training, and housing.
+Outside In's medical clinic provided primary care to 4,601 patients in 2023.
+The same year, the group's syringe exchange furnished 1.14 million syringes to 3,157 clients.
+The organization's harm reduction program has received over a million dollars from Measure 110 funding and an estimated 100 clients utilize it daily.
+Some of the funds are directed to the purchase of pipes, needles and other supplies.
+After it started handing out smoking supplies in October 2022, its program manager reported this caused an 87% increase in monthly visit to the ham reduction services.

-The organization's tattoo removal service is a restricted eligibility service offered at an off-site location at 1719 W Burnside St. Access is restricted to applicants with an income not exceeding 200% federal poverty guideline.